Skip to content

 - "{pane_title}"

 Explicit width values bypass the default 25-50 column clamp (minimum 10 columns).
 Layout preference can also be toggled at runtime with v and is persisted across restarts.
 Height only applies to position: top; set it as a row count for the number of horizontal lines you want to show.
 The top bar uses a horizontal chip layout, so v has no effect there.
 Horizontal templates render as many configured lines as the current height allows. horizontal.item_width controls each chip width and is clamped between 12 and 80 columns.
 Position changes take effect after toggling the sidebar off and on.
+Use workmux sidebar --position top or --position left to override the configured placement for that toggle.

 How it works